mysteryx93/HanumanInstitute.FFmpeg/README.md

 "Extracting audio", "Encoding Audio" and "Muxing Audio and Video" while those are running in the background.
 You can also easily track and cancel the whole chain of commands.

-See ExampleApplication to view EmergenceGuardian.Encoder in action.
+See ExampleApplication to view HanumanInstitute.FFmpeg in action.

-## About The Author
+### Author

-[Etienne Charland](https://www.spiritualselftransformation.com), known as the Emergence Guardian, helps starseeds reconnect with their soul power to accomplish the purpose they came here to do.
-[You can read his book at Satrimono Publishing.](https://satrimono.com/) Warning: non-geek zone.

-You may also be interested in the [Natural Grounding Player, Yin Media Encoder, 432hz Player, Powerliminals Player, and Audio Video Muxer.](https://github.com/mysteryx93/NaturalGroundingPlayer)
+Brought to you by [Etienne Charland aka Hanuman](https://www.spiritualselftransformation.com/).
+Made by a Lightworker in his spare time.